How to Lower High Cortisol Naturally: Causes, Symptoms & Proven Stress Support Strategies

 Cortisol production is closely tied to nervous system activation.

 When the body remains in “fight-or-flight” mode, cortisol remains elevated.
-Supporting parasympathetic (rest-and-digest) activation helps lower stress hormones naturally.
+Supporting the parasympathetic nervous system (rest-and-digest) helps lower stress hormones naturally.

 Effective techniques include: